Division of Gastroenterology & Hepatology Clinical Services

 Liver Care and Transplant Program

-Experts in our Liver Care and Transplant Program, overseen by Ira M. Jacobson, MD, director, hepatology, and James S. Park, MD, medical director, liver transplant, provide highly-specialized, advanced care for people who are at risk for or who have a liver condition such as liver cancer, chronic liver disease, cirrhosis, fatty liver disease, fibrosis, hepatitis, and non-alcoholic steatohepatitis.
+Experts in our Liver Care and Transplant Program, overseen by Ira M. Jacobson, MD, director, hepatology, and Patrick G. Northup, MD, MHS, medical director, adult liver transplant program, provide highly-specialized, advanced care for people who are at risk for or who have a liver condition such as liver cancer, chronic liver disease, cirrhosis, fatty liver disease, fibrosis, hepatitis, and non-alcoholic steatohepatitis.